-Breaking down the process step-by-step
+Breaking down the process for shipping pets step-by-step

 1. Veterinary consultation

-Before the flight, it’s absolutely vital that you take your furry friend to a vet clinic for a check-up.
+Before the pet transport, it’s absolutely vital that you take your furry friend to a vet clinic for a check-up.
 Share your travel plans with the veterinarian as the pet goes through the necessary tests.
 Based on their expert opinion, you might want to consider precautionary measures or even adjust your plans.
 And if all is in order, your vet should be able to issue your CVI, pet passport, or other required documentation (see below) to ensure your pet travels to their new home safely and without delays.

 2. Due diligence